 What are the FCC rules governing signal leakage?

-The FCC has set maximum individual signal leakage levels for cable systems.
-The FCC sets even more stringent limits for cable systems that may interfere with aeronautical and navigation communications.
-As a further measure, the FCC requires cable operators to have a periodic, on-going program to inspect, locate and repair leaks on their systems.
+The FCC sets maximum individual signal leakage levels for cable systems, with more stringent limits on cable systems that may interfere with aeronautical and navigation communications.
+Cable operators must have a periodic, on-going program to inspect, locate and repair leaks.

 Does a cable operator need to come into my home to monitor for signal leakage?

-Usually, no. Cable operators can use equipment to locate the general area of a leak.
-To pinpoint a leakage source for subsequent repair, however, the cable operator may request access to your home.
+Cable operators can use equipment to locate the general area of a leak.
+To pinpoint a leakage source for repair, the cable operator may request access to your home.

-Homeowners have the right to deny access to their premises.
-If a leak cannot be repaired without access to your home, however, a cable operator can disconnect your service for denied access.
+Homeowners may deny access to their premises. but if a leak cannot be repaired without access, the cable operator can disconnect your service.

 Can my cable operator terminate my service because of signal leakage?

-The FCC's rules allow cable operators to disconnect service in order to repair signal leakage that exceeds FCC standards.
-The operator restores service when the signal leakage problem is remedied, and may not charge you for service while it is disconnected.
+Cable operators can disconnect service in order to repair signal leakage that exceeds FCC standards, but may not charge you for service while it is disconnected.